Did anyone teach you how to soften rough, calloused feet?

 Did you know you can over file your feet?
 The first couple of times I gave myself a home pedicure, I over filed my heels.
 Big mistake.
 It’s much more painful than having cracked heels.
 I’ve since learned that filing them every other day in the shower for 2 minutes and slowly taking the callus down slowly works much better than an hour-long session and getting rid of it all at once.
 (It’s also easier on your hands and wrists.)

 I liked this one the best in the end.
 It never wears down and is easy to clean.
+It is also the best selling foot file on Amazon.

 The other thing I learned is that callus removal sprays and gels help a lot. (especially when you feel like you have an inch of callus) I only had to use one for about a month when I had the nastiest fissures.
 After I had the cracks under control, I didn’t need the extra help.

-After researching callus removers I purchased this one.
+After researching callus removers, I purchased this one:

-Foot lotion is also extremely important.
 Look for a good quality one that penetrates the skin and is made especially for feet.
 My pedicurist recommended a foot cream with urea since my heels were so bad.

-In the end, I settled on this one.
+In the end, I settled on this one:

 Foot file 3x per week for 2 minutes